Nova Scotia Highway 102: Early development

 The highway parallels the route of its predecessor, Trunk 2, and was developed in stages from 1958 to the 1970s.
 Initially, some sections were controlled access two-lane, as well as four-lane.
 The route has also changed somewhat, particularly during the mid-1970s when the last part to be constructed resulted in the bypass of Shubenacadie and Stewiacke.

 The original portion of the highway from Dutch Village Road to Fall River was opened in October 1958, the bicentennial year of the First General Assembly of Nova Scotia (1758); as such, it is the oldest section of controlled access highway in Atlantic Canada.
 This portion of the highway was officially named Bicentennial Drive, but it has become known as the "Bicentennial Highway", often shortened to "Bi-Hi", even in official documents.

 In the early 1960s, an overpass was constructed to extend the highway to Bayers Road in Halifax.

 A new grade-separated interchange serving the Halifax International Airport opened in the 1972/73 fiscal year.

 The Shubenacadie Bypass segment of Highway 102 started construction in 1974/75 and was opened to traffic in 1976/77.
 The C$17-million project, at the time the most expensive-ever undertaking by the former Department of Highways, stretches from Trunk 14 in Milford to Commo Road, and served to bypass the towns of Shubenacadie and Stewiacke.
 This highway section was built as a divided four-lane road, completing the divided highway from Waverley to Truro.

 Work began to widen upgrade the highway to a four-lane divided facility between Bedford and the Prospect Road Connector (the Highway 103 interchange).
 Upon completion in 1979/80, this left the section of Highway 102 between Bedford and Waverley the only remaining undivided segment.

 An interchange serving the Aerotech Business Park (exit 5A) opened in 1986/87.
+An interchange serving the new Bayers Lake Industrial Park opened in late December 1989.